drtonyr/MSF60decoder/README.md

 * Do any existing recordings reach as far as 60kHz?
 It would be fun if the time code could be pulled from old 8 track analog...

-* What is the furthest away the MSF-60 signal can be reliably decoded with (a) the standard release and (b) any mod you like?
+* What is the furthest away the MSF-60 signal can be reliably decoded with (a) the standard release or (b) any mod you like?